Install and assign Configuration Manager clients using Microsoft Entra ID for authentication

 Allow access to cloud distribution point: Enable this setting to help internet-based devices get the required content to install the Configuration Manager client.
 Devices can get the content from the CMG.

-Automatically register new Windows 10 or later domain joined devices with Azure Active Directory: Set to Yes or No. The default setting is Yes.
+Automatically register new Windows 10 or later domain joined devices with Microsoft Entra ID: Set to Yes or No. The default setting is Yes.
 This behavior is also the default in Windows.

-Hybrid-joined devices are joined to an on-premises Active Directory domain and registered with Azure AD.
-For more information, see Hybrid Azure AD joined devices.
+Hybrid-joined devices are joined to an on-premises Active Directory domain and registered with Microsoft Entra ID.
+For more information, see Microsoft Entra hybrid joined devices.

 Enable clients to use a cloud management gateway: Set to Yes (default), or No.